dyonsetio21/data_analytics_portfolio/python_projects/cyclistic_bike_share_analysis/README.md

 ## Tools Used
 - **Python (Pandas, Matplotlib, Seaborn)** for data cleaning, analysis, and visualization
 - **Google Colab** as the working environment
-- **GitHub** for project portfolio documentation

 ---

 ## Data Cleaning & Preparation
 Steps taken:
-1. Combined 12 CSV files (July 2020 – June 2021) into a single dataset
+1. Combined 12 CSV files (July 2020 – June 2021) into one dataset
 2. Converted datetime columns (`started_at`, `ended_at`)
 3. Created new columns:
    - `ride_length` (in minutes)